Supova/Speaker-Recognition-System/README.md

 <h3> Testing </h3>

 The final step for our speaker recognition system is the verification.
 As previously mentioned, we were given two data sets - test and train - and we have to ensure that the test data and the train data match by running the test data through all of our train data until the exact same speech signal is found.
-We tabulated our human recognition rate below.
-The matching results in Figure 12 show that our speaker recognition system can recognize and verify whether two speech signals are matching.
+We first tabulate our human recognition rate below for comparison.
+For our speaker recognition system, we train a VQ coedebook for each speaker using `train.m`.
+Then using `test.m`, we verify the results.
+The matching results in Figure 12 show the system can recognize and verify whether two speech signals are matching with 100% accuracy.

 <p align="center">
 Tester | Recognition Rate